Free Consultation

 Excluded Driver or Nonpayment

-If the driver of the at-fault vehicle is excluded from the policy, the insurance company is likely to deny the claim.
+If the driver of the at-fault vehicle is excluded from the policy, the insurance company is likely to deny the car insurance claim.
 Likewise, if the monthly payment for the insurance policy is current, the insurance company may deny it.

 Fraudulent Application/Claim